 (iii) was living during the whole of that period as the husband or wife or civil partner of the deceased;

-- any parent or other ascendant of the deceased;
+any parent or other ascendant of the deceased;

-- any child or other descendant of the deceased;
+any child or other descendant of the deceased;

-- any person (not being a child of the deceased) who, in the case of any marriage to which the deceased was at any time a party, was treated by the deceased as a child of the family in relation to that marriage;
+any person (not being a child of the deceased) who, in the case of any marriage to which the deceased was at any time a party, was treated by the deceased as a child of the family in relation to that marriage;

 any person (not being a child of the deceased) who, in the case of any civil partnership in which the deceased was at any time a civil partner, was treated by the deceased as a child of the family in relation to that civil partnership

-- any person who is, or is the issue of, a brother, sister, uncle or aunt of the deceased.
+any person who is, or is the issue of, a brother, sister, uncle or aunt of the deceased

-The deceased’s widow who depended on her late husband’s income to financially look after herself and her children would satisfy the requirements.
-However, a child who was over 18 and who worked and lived away from home, would probably not be able to claim.
+The deceased’s widow, who depended on her late husband’s income to financially look after herself and her children, would satisfy the requirements.
+However, a child over 18 who worked and lived away from home would probably not be able to make a successful claim.

 Types of Claim for Dependency

-- Past financial losses e.g. loss of earnings, loss of pension from the date of the fatal accident through to settlement of the claim for compensation.
+Past financial losses, e.g. loss of earnings, loss of pension from the date of the fatal accident through to settlement of the claim for compensation

 How long is there to bring a claim for fatal accident compensation?